sansarip/peanuts/README.md

     [:div a b c]))
 ```

+If you're using Cursive with IntelliJ as your IDE, then you can resolve `defc` as a `def` and be a-ok!
+See this [little blurb](https://cursive-ide.com/userguide/macros.html) if you wish to do that!

 ### Options

 Both `fc` and `defc` macros accept an optional options map as a final argument.

 #### Exempting Args

-There may be instances where a component expects certain args to always be keywords and wishes them to be exempt from being used as subscriptions.
+There may be instances where a component expects certain args to _always_ be keywords and wishes them to be exempt from being used as subscriptions.
 In such cases, the `:exempt` option comes in handy.

 ```clojure
 (defc my-component